eric-blabla/qubes-doc/common-tasks/backup-restore.md

    If you wish to send your backup to a (currently running) AppVM, select the AppVM in the drop-down box next to **Target AppVM**.
    If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), first mount the device in an AppVM, then select the mount point inside that AppVM as the backup destination.

    You must also specify a directory on the device or in the AppVM, or a command to be executed in the AppVM as a destination for your backup.
 For example, if you wish to send your backup to the `~/backups` folder in the target AppVM, you would simply type `backups` in this field.
 This destination directory must already exist.
 If it does not exist, you must create it manually prior to backing up.
+Make sure that the selected directory is "owned" by the  AppVM user (for example, run 'sudo chown user:user  backup-path' in a terminal.).

    By specifying the appropriate directory as the destination in an AppVM, it is possible to send the backup directly to, e.g., a USB mass storage device attached to the AppVM.
 Likewise, it is possible to enter any command as a backup target by specifying the command as the destination in the AppVM.
 This can be used to send your backup directly to, e.g., a remote server using SSH.